tektutor/conan-march-2026/Day1/README.md

 - created by Microsoft but now is a cross-platform tool
 - vcpkg is current the one of the most popular choice for C++ developers
 - How it works?
-  - it uses a manifes file called vcpkg.json in your project root
+  - it uses a manifest file called vcpkg.json in your project root
   - when you run CMake, vcpkg automatically downloads and builds those libraries into a local folder
 - Advantagess
   - Huge Library ( 2000+ packages), execellent IDE integration, and manifest mode that ensures everyone on your team